 Responsible Innovation Fellowship

-In the first half of each year, you will undergo training in Technology Ethics, Responsible Innovation (RI) and the IDEA Center’s Commercialization Engine process, including material drawn from the ESTEEM Graduate Program.
+In the first half of each year, following introductory sessions on interdisciplinarity, fellows will undergo training in Technology Ethics, Responsible Innovation (RI), and the IDEA Center’s Commercialization Engine process, including material drawn from the ESTEEM Graduate Program.
 As you work through the Responsible Innovation literature from your unique disciplinary perspective, you will also critique and contribute new ideas and insights to this emerging area, eventually arriving at your own working approach to RI.

 In the second half of each year, you will be connected to a real-world commercialization project through Notre Dame's technology transfer and incubation hub, the IDEA Center.

-You will then implement your chosen Responsible Innovation concept as a consultant to an actual innovation project.
+You will then apply your insights into Responsible Innovation as an analyst on an actual innovation project.
 Your consulting will provide a valuable service to that project while also serving as a practical test of your ideas.
-In the final phase of each year, you will write your recommendations for the innovation project, as well as your overall findings from this experience for possible publication.
+In the final phase of each year, you will write up your recommendations for the innovation project, and, optionally, your overall findings from this experience for possible publication.

 Goals of the RIF Program

 - Foster interdisciplinary dialog on major ethical issues related to technology